ArchiveBox/abx-spec-behaviors/README.md

 ### `Behavior` Composition

-If you want to have one behavior depend on the output of another, the second behavior can simply listen for the relevant events emitted by the first one.
+If you want to have a `Behavior` depend on the output of an earlier one, it can simply listen for the relevant events it needs.

 ```javascript
 const ScreenshotBehavior = {